kattni/beeware/docs/en/tutorial/topics/camera-access.md

 this camera, take a photograph, and then display that photograph in the new application that uses your device's camera.

-::: {.admonition}
-This tutorial won't work on all platforms!
+/// admonition | This tutorial won't work on all platforms!

 Unfortunately, at present, this tutorial will only work on macOS and Android.